DataSF/datasf.github.io/academy/_posts/2018-01-12-project-management.md

 ---
 title: Project Management
-description: >-
-  This course will cover fundamental concepts in project management and is meant for a beginner’s audience.
-It will focus on the use of project management tools for improved day-to-day management of and contribution to City projects.
+description: "This course will cover fundamental concepts in project management and is meant for a beginner\_audience.
+It will focus on the use of project management tools for improved day-to-day management of and contribution to City projects."
 prerequisites: None.
 length: 3 hours
 subjects: